TheCodeDaniel/flux/readme.md

 **Built with ❤️ by developers, for developers.**

 _Stop paying for slow CI/CD.
-Take control of your mobile deployments with Flux._
+Take control of your mobile deployments with Flux Mobile CLI._